-Our Improvement Priorities for 2023-24
+Our Improvement Priorities for 2024-25

-- To develop high quality teaching and learning in social subjects and science which takes account of equality, diversity (with a special focus on the effects of racism) and sustainability and embeds literacy, numeracy and HWB across the curriculum. - To further develop high quality teaching and learning in literacy and numeracy which focuses on raising attainment and Closing the Gap for P1-7. - To improve children's development and learning physically, emotionally and intellectually. - To embed play-based/enquiry-based learning approaches at Early & First level
+- To develop high quality teaching and learning in all curricular areas and with a particular focus on science, play-based approaches and skills which take account of sustainability and embed literacy, numeracy and HWB across the curriculum. - To further develop high quality teaching and learning in literacy and numeracy which focuses on raising attainment and Closing the Gap for P1-7. - To improve children's development and learning physically, emotionally and intellectually. - Learning Community plan: To enhance children's wellbeing through the provision of highquality transition experiences Nursery-P1 and P7-S1